safe-global/safe-docs/pages/sdk-protocol-kit/guides/signatures.md

 ## Setup

-Safe accounts can be configured with different values for the threshold and different types of owners.
+Safe accounts can be configured with different threshold values and types of owners.
 Safe owners can be any Ethereum address, such as:
 - Externally-owned accounts (EOAs).
 They generate an ECDSA signature to approve Safe transactions.
 - Smart accounts that implement the [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) for signature validation, like Safe does.
 They use a different signature algorithm depending on the implementation of the smart account.

-In the following guides there are different accounts involved that will be used as an example:
+In the following guides, there are different accounts involved that will be used as an example:

 | Who | Description | Address for this example |
 | :--- | :--- | :--- |